evaepel/software-verification-project/README.md

 ```

 ### Insert
-In the insert query we do the basic verification we mentioned above but we didn't succeed to add more verification.
+In the insert query we do the basic verification we mentioned above but we didn't add more verification.

-We wanted to check with ghost variables that the address which we insert data in is located inside the required line and does not exceed from its bounds.
+Indeed, We wanted to check with ghost variables that the address which we insert data in is located inside the required line and does not exceed from its bounds.
-We didn't  succeed because
+However, after adding the relevant functions SeaHorn didn't handle this verification (didn't return sat nor unsat but was blocked).
+We then keep only the query verification.

 ### Select